Big Ed. The Ranger Who Led His Crew In and Made Sure They Came Out.

 August 20, 1910.
 Wallace, Idaho.

 Ed Pulaski was one of them.
 U.S. Forest Service Ranger, based out of Wallace, Idaho.
 Forty-four years old.
 Former miner, ranch hand, blacksmith.
-A man who knew the country because he'd worked it with his hands.
+A man who knew the country.

 On August 20th, hurricane-force winds hit the panhandle.
-Sixty-mile-an-hour gusts turned manageable fires into something else entirely.
+Sixty to Seventy MPH gusts turned manageable fires into something else entirely.
 Pulaski later described it: "The wind was so strong that it almost lifted men out of their saddles, and the canyons seemed to act as chimneys, through which the wind and fires swept with the roar of a thousand freight trains."

 The fire blew up around his crew on the west fork of Placer Creek.
 Forty-five men.
 Most of them unfamiliar with the terrain.
 All of them in immediate danger.